zubaer-ahammed/MUIDSI-University-of-Missouri/positions.md

 permalink: /positions/
 ---

-We are always looking for talented and motivated individuals to join our group as PhD students or Postdoctoral Fellows in computer science, focusing on visualization, HCI, and bioinformatics work!
+We are always looking for talented and motivated individuals to join our group as PhD students or Postdoctoral Fellows focusing on data visualization.

 The School of Computing is a top ranked computer science department, and the SCI Institute and the Visualization Design Lab are among the world leaders in visualization - **the University of Utah is ranked #1 worldwide in Visualization according to [csrankings.org](htpp://csrankings.org).**

 Our group commonly takes a problem-oriented approach to visualization development.
 We closely work with collaborators from the sciences or humanities to develop novel techniques and tools to support exploratory, complex data analysis tasks.